gfburton/aiabrixen2024/_pages/home.md

 The 2024 AIA seminar, "A Linguistic Lens on Narratives in Professional Settings", will take place at the Faculty of Education, Free University of Bozen-Bolzano, from 16th to 18th May 2024.

-We welcome contributions on **English in professional settings** from **different research areas and disciplines** and from **a range of theoretical and methodological approaches** (e.g. conversation analysis, discourse analysis, critical discourse analysis, genre analysis, corpus linguistics, contrastive linguistics, cognitive linguistics, and ethnography of communication).
+We welcome contributions on **discourse in professional settings** from **different research areas and disciplines** and from **a range of theoretical and methodological approaches** (e.g. conversation analysis, discourse analysis, critical discourse analysis, genre analysis, narrative analysis, corpus linguistics, contrastive linguistics, cognitive linguistics, and ethnography of communication).

 For more information, please see the _[Call for Papers](https://gfburton.github.io/aiabrixen2024/cfp/)_.